 Its black dial provides a perfect background for the rhodium-plated hour and minute hands that feature tine patches of Superluminova luminescent substance on their tips.

-To make the watch even easier to read at nights, the Swiss watchmaker has also applied nine more dots of green lume in 5-minute intervals.
+To make the dial even easier to read at nights, Longines has also applied nine more dots of green lume in 5-minute intervals.

-Well, this is a very nice watch.
-If Longines manages to keep the price below €3500*, it may well become a bestseller.
+Well, this is a nice device.
+If Longines manages to keep the price below €3500*, it will be a bestseller.

 See also: Longines GrandeVitesse Chronograph 24h